griffithlab/rnabio.org/_posts/0003-02-01-Expression.md

 Extra options specified below:

 * '--rf' tells StringTie that our data is stranded and to use the correct strand specific mode (i.e. assume a stranded library fr-firststrand).
-* '-p 8' tells StringTie to use eight CPUs
+* '-p 4' tells StringTie to use 4 CPUs
 * '-G <known transcripts file>' reference annotation to use for guiding the assembly process (GTF/GFF3)
 * '-e' only estimate the abundance of given reference transcripts (requires -G)
 * '-B' enable output of Ballgown table files which will be created in the same directory as the output GTF (requires -G, -o recommended)